sonlhcsuit/JS-Resources/MINDX-CIJS/MINDX-CIJS-SYLLABUS.md

 - Set up React project
     - create-react-app
     - add firebase using npm
+- What is CORS?
+How to fix it ?
+How to by pass it? (prelight + opaque)
 CLASSWORK: todo-app using html + css + js
 HOMEWORK : problems solving ( 5 problems )